As one year ends and another begins, you may be thinking how making new years resolutions for artists is something you should be doing.

 So many artists aren’t feeding their creativity by actually viewing art in person.
-Another great artist's resolution is going to museums, gallery shows, art openings, or private studios to build creativity and inspiration.
+Another great New Years resolution for artists is going to museums, gallery shows, art openings, or private studios to build creativity and inspiration.

 Exposing yourself to artwork creates experiences for yourself that can be used to formulate new ideas and new expressions for your own work.
 A piece of art impacts every viewer in a different way, so the more artwork you study and expose yourself to, the more creativity will grow.

 It’s easy and comfortable to hide our work.
 We know that in a year or even less we will have grown so much and our work will have changed so much.
 But if you get into the habit of hiding your work until it’s perfect you will never show your work.